-The AT1 Secure RSA/ECC/SHA library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The AT1 Secure RSA/ECC/SHA library is a software library built on the TORNADOTM-T coprocessor
+The AT1 Secure RSA/ECC/SHA libraries (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+Each AT1 Secure RSA/ECC/SHA library is a software library built on the TORNADOTM-T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.